GYG-be/gyg-be.github.io/_posts/2023-12-01-plan-with-reverence.md

 People are actually plent SMART already about these things; they know ALL about good intentions ... just like other good, gung ho souls, they are more than familiar with the endless array of [different mnemonic devices for goalsetting](https://www.developgoodhabits.com/mnemonic-devices/) ... they have been to more self-development seminars, bootcamps, retreats than they can count ... they have listened to decades worth of self-help audiobooks as they commute ... as they go for their daily run or walk they listen even more podcasts to augment their storehouse of time-proven, old reliable ideas from DaleCarnigie, NapoleonHill, TonyRobbins, StephenCovey, JohnMaxwell, Eckhart Tolle, RobertGreene, JoeDispenza ... people are more than SMART when it comes to double-down on their attempts to mentally program themselves to have better habits or to break the bad habits of being themselves.

-There's no problem with goalsetting ... it's fine ... it's not bad for you.
+There's no problem with goalsetting ...
+SMART goals, goalsetting, development of actions plans with the actual follow-through part of the PDCA cycle is fine and dandy ... it's a free mental model; it's not at all sexy, but it's not one bit bad for you ... what's bad is when we allow tedium or complacency to make us bored, such that we allow advertisers or traveling salesguy's pitching their magic elixirs to shape our desires.

 ## But the TEDIUM of the daily grind will persist